Diamond Blackfan Anemia (DBA) in Children

 - Bone marrow analysis.
 A sample of bone marrow cells is taken and examined.

-Diagnosis of DBA is based on these 4 findings from a complete blood count (CBC) and bone marrow biopsy:
+Diagnosis of DBA is based on these 4 results from a complete blood count (CBC) and bone marrow biopsy:

 - Anemia before 1 year of age